pirl/pirl/README.md

+# THIS VERSION OF PIRL IS DEPRECIATED, WE HAVE MOVED TO NPOS PROTOCOL

-# Current Pirl version is 1.8.27-gecko
+## Current Pirl version is 1.8.27-gecko
 ## Go Pirl

 Official golang implementation of the Ethereum protocol.